alukosdev/ccsp/terminology/glossary.md

 ---
-icon: stop
+icon: alert
 ---

 !!!danger
-This page is currently under reconstruction.
-!!!

-!!!danger
 This page currently has a bug with the table of contents (on the right side of the page).
 This issue has been acknowledged and a fix is in progress.
 If you experience this issue on *any other pages*, simply refresh and it should disappear.
+!!!

+!!!warning
+This page is currently under revision.
 !!!

 # Glossary